Rosetta Stone vs Babbel vs Duolingo: Best Language Learning App

 • Students and casual learners who want a free language-learning app.

-• Users are building a daily study routine with short lessons.
+• Users who are building a daily study routine with short lessons.

 • Mobile learners who enjoy game-style learning and progress tracking.